Maartz/my_site/pages/index.md

 Working on medical devices and industrial production.

 Coming from Java world I'm diving into the FP world.
-I talk about FP languages like Elixir, Erlang, Haskell and many others.
+I talk about languages like Elixir, Ruby, Haskell and many others.

 Feel free to reach me : me at tech dot com